 Type: Bar, stick | Amount: 1, 1.7-ounce bar | Scent: Light soap smell | Application Method: Wet stain and rub the soap on it

 OxiClean Versatile Stain Remover Powder

 Can be used on a variety of surfaces

 Slightly more labor-intensive process

 Though the process is different when you're using a powder stain remover, you can still expect impressive and rather quick results that rival liquid and gel spot treatments when using this product.
-Our tester said it seemed to be very effective, especially at removing a red wine stain, which other products struggled with.
+We noted that it seemed to be very effective, especially at removing red wine stains, which other products struggled with.
 The makeup stain was lightened to some degree, too, earning the product a solid effectiveness score.

 Keep in mind that OxiClean is formulated with oxygen-based bleach.
-Extra care is recommended when using it or a product like it.
+Extra care is recommended when using it.
 Be mindful of all safety precautions noted on the container, and check that it's suitable for the fabrics you're hoping to clean.
 You should never mix cleaners with each other, and always wear protective eyewear and gloves when working with products with bleach.

 Price at time of publish: $24

 Type: Powder | Amount: 7.2 pounds | Scent: No noticeable smell | Application Method: Mix with water and apply, or pre-soak